-- (1) The digital or technological revolution, sometimes described as the fourth industrial revolution.
-This is not only changing the way in which we work, communicate and obtain information, but is also bringing about significant issues in relation to the management of, and access to, big data, education and, with the development of artificial intelligence, future ways of working. - (2) Globalisation, in part brought about by the digital revolution.
+(1) The digital or technological revolution, sometimes described as the fourth industrial revolution.
+This is not only changing the way in which we work, communicate and obtain information, but is also bringing about significant issues in relation to the management of, and access to, big data, education and, with the development of artificial intelligence, future ways of working.

+- (2) Globalisation, in part brought about by the digital revolution.
 This presents significantly increased problems in developing law, rules and regulations that can be applied internationally to foster trade and commerce and to contain the growth of dominant positions in markets. - (3) The very significant migrant flows, in particular to Western Europe.
-These have resulted in large scale recourse to courts under human rights instruments.
+These have resulted in large scale recourse to courts under human rights instruments. - (4) Conservation of natural resources, protection of the environment and concerns on climate change.
+These are also now issues for the courts.